Observer Design Pattern

 3. Define an Observer interface that defines the method that observers must implement to receive updates from the subject.

 4. Create concrete observer classes that implement the Observer interface.
-They should also maintain any necessary internal state to store the received information.
+They can also maintain any necessary internal state to store the received information.

 5. Create instances of the subject class and observer classes in your application.